Meal Prep: 3 for 1 Chicken

 Budget-Friendly Cilantro Lime Roasted Chicken

 Try something a little different with this sweet and tangy roasted chicken!
-You can roast the chicken whole, or cut the whole raw chicken into 8 pieces (2 breasts, 2 thighs, 2 drumsticks, and 2 wings).
-You can ask the butcher at your grocery store to cut it into pieces for you, or buy a whole chicken that is already cut into pieces.
-Eat some of the chicken for dinner Sunday night with rice and a salad, or save it all for other recipes.
+You can roast the chicken whole or cut the whole raw chicken into 8 pieces (2 breasts, 2 thighs, 2 drumsticks, and 2 wings).
+You can ask the butcher at your grocery store to cut it into pieces for you or buy a whole chicken that is already cut into pieces.
+Eat some chicken for dinner Sunday night with rice and a salad, or save it all for other recipes.

 2. Follow-Up Recipe: Lunch Prep